cheers in French

 Toasting Taboos

-When delivering a toast, make sure you acknowledge or include the whole group so nobody’s left out.
+• Acknowledge or include the whole group when delivering a toast, so nobody’s left out.

-If you’re hosting, adding ice cubes to the wine in toasting glasses won’t win you any friends
+• Don’t add ice cubes to the wine in toasting glasses.
+It won’t win you any friends if you’re hosting.

-Bad luck will supposedly follow if you don’t make eye contact while clinking glasses.
-You also don’t want to cross arms while you’re reaching to clink glasses.
-(This is probably to avoid jostling glasses and spilling wine!)
+• You also don’t want to cross arms while you’re reaching to clink glasses (probably to avoid jostling glasses and spilling wine!)

-It’s possible that the confusion comes from the common use of Salud (Health) as a toast in Spanish-speaking countries, and Salute (Health) as a toast in Italy.
+• Saying salut when toasting is incorrect—salut means “hello,” not “health.”
+It’s possible that the confusion comes from the common use of salud (health) as a toast in Spanish-speaking countries, and salute (health) as a toast in Italy.

 Life is full of good times and special occasions.
 Enjoy raising your glass and toasting to them à la manière française (in the French way).